jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

 - ElastiCache supports **IAM Authentication for Redis**.
 - IAM policies on ElastiCache are only used for AWS API-level security.
 - **Redis AUTH**
-  - You can set a "password/token" when you create a Redis cluster.
+  - We can set a "password/token" when we create a Redis cluster.
   - This is an extra level of security for your cache (on top of security groups).
   - Support SSL in flight encryption.
 - **Memcached**